Trustix-home/Trustix-home/README.md

 ## About Me

-I am passionate about Linux, Docker, CasaOS and ProxMox, and I love contributing to open-source projects.
+I am passionate about Linux, Docker and ProxMox, and I love contributing to open-source projects.

 ## Projects